-Students who decide NOT to take the Chinese language tracks will need to enroll in Introduction to Chinese Language and fill their schedule with other elective courses that are intended to familiarize you with the local region and culture.
+Students who decide NOT to take the Chinese language tracks will need to enroll in Elementary Chinese I and fill their schedule with other elective courses that are intended to familiarize you with the local region and culture.
 To see tentative course offerings, go to:

-https://usac.edu/study-abroadprograms/china/chengdu/courses and click on your term.
+https://usac.edu/study-abroadprograms/china/chengdu/courses and click on the appropriate term.